roshangeorge97/BajajRX_Challenges/README.md

 Set savings goals and receive reminders to stay on track.
 Analyze your spending behavior using AI to receive personalized recommendations and rewards for reaching your milestones.

+## model.py

+The ML model which was created is used to categorize the UPI Transactions and other transactions debited from the user account, into the 6 categories:
+Electornics
+Groceries
+Healthcare
+Transportation
+Clothing
+Retail

 ## User Profile

 Create a personalized avatar and track your financial health score to see how you're doing compared to other users.
 Use the on-boarding screen to set up your account and get started on your journey towards financial wellness.